5HT/DependentLinearPi/README.md

 * `Decode.agda` defines the **decoding** function.
 * `Proofs.agda` contains the proofs that encoding and decoding are one the **inverse** of the other modulo bisimilarity.
-* `Equalities.agda`, when present, contains examples illustrating the fact that the encoding function is **not injective**.
+* `Equalities.agda`, if present, contains examples illustrating the fact that the encoding function is **not injective**.